Depizano/Hello-world/README.md

 List the software and tools needed to run the project:

+(For Example)

-- Node.js v14+
+1. Node.js v14+
-- npm v6+
+2. npm v6+
-- Any other dependencies or tools.
+3. Any other dependencies or tools.

 ## 🛠️ Installation